Welcome. Please choose from a category in the left sidebar.

 On the 28th of March Frederick A. Miller left Fort Lemhi driving Lewis Shurtliff and his wife with him as they had no team.
 On April 11, 1858 Miller arrived in Ogden and found it a “dreary looking place as the inhabitants had moved from their homes to the southern part of the Territory.”
 He too went south and found his mother living in Springville.

 After months of standoff and evacuation the Mormons and the U. S. government worked out their differences and the “Utah War” was brought to an end.
-The residents of 2nd Street and the people of Weber County returned gratefully to their homes. ” A fair crop was gathered considering the circumstances, the home guard in charge having performed faithfully their duty toward the people.”
+Homes were still intact and The residents of 2nd Street and the people of Weber County returned gratefully to their homes. ” A fair crop was gathered considering the circumstances, the home guard in charge having performed faithfully their duty toward the people.”
 Johnston’s army settled in Camp Floyd, in a valley 50 miles SW of Salt Lake City and remained there until 1861.

 With the end of the Utah War came a new governor, Alfred Cumming, the presence of federal troops, and outsiders bringing new businesses to the territory.
 In some ways the “Utah War” was a God-send as the settlers were able to buy cheap the soldier’s discarded clothing, such as coats and suits, and the stationary army purchased supplies from the settlers.
 This, of course, put more money in circulation.[31a]

 After the Utah War was over Thomas Richardson was called to preside as (branch) president in 1858 over Pioneer Road and 2nd Street area.
-Robert E. Baird, William B. Hutchens and John Baird acted as local teachers on 2nd Street.
+Robert E. Baird, William B. Hutchens and John Laird acted as local teachers on 2nd Street.

 Fanny Romrell, daughter of Francis Romrell on 2nd Street, married a federal soldier from Johnston’s army named Maurice Ducloux in 1859.
 The Romrells were from the Isle of Jersey and spoke both French and English, and Ducloux was a Frenchman from Alabama.
 In 1860 Fanny and Maurice moved back to Alabama.
 It would be fourteen years before she would return.